Benjamin-Ramage/bens_todo_list/README.md

 # bens_todo_list

-A Flutter project showcasing a todo list with add and delete capabilities.
+A basic Flutter todo list app with add and delete capabilities.